Nasopharyngeal Polyps

 Figure 8.
 Horner’s syndrome in a cat after ventral bulla osteotomy on the left side.
 The cat’s left third eyelid has come up to block a portion of the eye, and the left pupil is small.
 The eye is also pulled back in the socket.

-Several critical structures are found along the outside of, or within, the bony sac (“bulla”) that forms the middle ear (Figures 7 and 8).
+Several important structures are found along the outside of, or within, the bony structure (“bulla”) that forms the middle ear (Figures 7 and 8).

-Since the opening to the inner ear is also found in the bulla, about 40% of cats will show some balance problems, particularly a head tilt, and they may be wobbly and have rapid uncontrolled movements of their eyes.
-This condition is also usually temporary, but can affect the cat’s well-being while it lasts.
-The lining of the bulla, which is the source of the polyp, must be removed to prevent the polyp from re-growing.
-Therefore, the veterinary surgeon has to find a balance between too much cleaning, which can result in the above complications, and not enough, which can result in recurrence of the original signs.
+Since the opening to the inner ear is also found in the bulla, post-operatively, some cats may develop balance problems (wobbliness), a head tilt, and rapid uncontrolled movements of their eyes (nystagmus).
+This condition is usually temporary, but can affect the cat’s well-being whilst it lasts.
+The lining of the bulla, which is the source of the polyp, must be gently removed to prevent polyp recurrence whilst minimizing damage to vital structures within the bulla.

-Patients who have had a ventral bulla osteotomy will be given pain medication at home after surgery.
+Patients who have had a ventral bulla osteotomy are usually given pain medication.
 Antibiotic therapy after surgery may be recommended if concurrent infection is suspected.

-An Elizabethan collar (aka “the cone” or e-collar) may be recommended to protect the incision from scratching.
+An Elizabethan or comfy collar may be recommended to protect the incision from scratching.

-Soft food or syringe feeding may be needed for those with TMJ issues.
-Feeding tubes are rarely needed.
-If your cat is not eating at home after surgery, contact your surgeon or primary care veterinarian immediately for advice.
+Wet food may be recommended whilst wound healing occurs.
+If your pet is not eating after surgery you contact your surgeon or primary care veterinarian immediately for advice.

-Recurrence is common after simple extraction of the polyp.
-Recurrence of the polyp is uncommon after ventral bulla osteotomy.
-Prognosis for recovery is excellent after ventral bulla osteotomy, even in cats that develop Horner’s syndrome or balance problems after surgery, since these signs usually resolve within a month.
+The prognosis for recovery is excellent even in cats that develop Horner’s syndrome or balance problems after surgery, since these signs usually resolve within a month.
+Traction combined with ventral bulla osteotomy has a low recurrence rate (<2-10%) compared to traction alone (30-50%).

 Advertisement